 “Sound strategy starts with having the right goal.” — Michael Porter, Harvard professor and author

 When you start with service strategy, you want to set yourself up for success.
 One of the fastest ways to put an “end” to your good start is ignoring your corporate initiatives and strategies.
 Service organizations need to align with them.

-Register today for a ServiceMax and TSIA webinar (2/15) — Reinvent Services Today: A Call to Action for Industrial Manufacturers
+Watch the recording of ServiceMax’s and TSIA’s recent joint webinar — Reinvent Services Today: A Call to Action for Industrial Manufacturers

 If they are not, your activities around service improvement can come to a halt.
 Take for example a cost cutting initiative.
 Cost cutting may not mean all technology investments are off the table, but the strategies you employ as a service organization should probably set direction for productivity and consolidation efforts.
 No one wants to go into technology discussions, requests for proposals and long evaluations just to have their efforts wasted because their costly plans for a new service offering flies in the face of corporate budget cutting.
 So, ask yourself, what is the company focused on and how does my service strategy help?

 Finding the Right Technology for Your Service Strategy

 Dare I say it, but your service business may not need IIoT, augmented reality or chatbots.
 With a solid service strategy, you’ll know what technology investments to prioritize.
 For example, your strategy may need to support corporate goals for aggressive new product sales.
 So, you may want to incorporate new product training into your plans for field engineers.
 You may need better collaboration and knowledge tools to ensure that once training is done, field workers can continue to learn while on the job at a customer site.